jhoughes/jhoughes/README.md

 ### BIO:

 Husband, Father, Community Geek.
-I am a co-leader of both the [@ATXPowerShell](https://twitter.com/ATXPowerShell) and [@AustinVMUG](https://twitter.com/AustinVMUG) user groups in Texas and a member of the [@vBrownBag](https://twitter.com/vbrownbag) crew.
+I am a co-leader of the [@ATXPowerShell](https://twitter.com/ATXPowerShell), [@AustinVMUG](https://twitter.com/AustinVMUG) and [@DenverVMUG](https://twitter.com/DenverVMUG) user groups, and a member of the [@vBrownBag](https://twitter.com/vbrownbag) crew.
-Currently a Solutions Architect for Veeam, focused on automation & integration.
+Currently a Senior Solutions Architect for Pure Storage, working on FlashStack, and focused on automating all the things.
-I spend most of my time working within the homelab, when not being active in planning or hosting community events.
+I spend most of my time working within the lab, when not being active in planning or hosting community events.

 For more ramblings, check out the [blog](https://www.fullstackgeek.net/).